HACManchester/LaserCutter.PCB.Making/MkDocs/Docs/Design/KiCad-Svg.md

 **Note this is an older doc I've kept for info, it's better to use the Gerber method instead because it's easier**

-The below lists the steps needed to export a KiCad PCB for use with the laser cutter.

 ## PCB Design

 The first step is to open the PCB Design within KiCad